 Visit our Re-post guidelines

 H. pylori infection is often treated with three drugs simultaneously, but not everyone responds favorably.
-Thankfully there are clinically confirmed natural, food-based alternatives.
+Thankfully there are clinically confirmed natural, food-based alternatives

-Helicobacter pylori (H. pylori) is a bacteria estimated to be found in the body of two-thirds of the world's population naturally, and usually does not cause symptoms.
-But in some cases it can be found as a contributing factor in ulcers, and may even drive some forms of gastric cancer.
+Helicobacter pylori (H. pylori) is a bacteria estimated to be found in the body of two-thirds of the world's population naturally and usually does not cause symptoms.
+But in some cases it can be found as a contributing factor in ulcers and may even drive some forms of gastric cancer.
 Modern treatment for H. pylori infection focuses on total eradication using so-called "triple therapy," which includes two antibiotics and an acid-blocker.

-Probiotics: A 2012 study published in Inflammation and Allergy Drug Targets titled, "Probiotic multistrain treatment may eradicate Helicobacter pylori from the stomach of dyspeptics: a placebo-controlled pilot study", found that a 10-day treatment with a multi-strain probiotic in patients with H. pylori associated dyspepsia resulted in 13 of the 40 patients experiencing complete eradication.
+Probiotics: A 2012 study published in Inflammation and Allergy Drug Targets, titled "Probiotic multistrain treatment may eradicate Helicobacter pylori from the stomach of dyspeptics: a placebo-controlled pilot study," found that a 10-day treatment with a multi-strain probiotic in patients with H. pylori associated dyspepsia resulted in 13 of the 40 patients experiencing complete eradication.
 (Note: The patients received 1.8 trillion alive of the following strains: Streptococcus thermophilus, Lactobacillus acidophilus, Bifidobacterium longum, Lactobacillus plantarum, Bifidobacteriuym brevis, Lactobacillus paracasei, Bifidobacterium infantis, Lactobaccilus delbrueckii bulgaricus subspecies).
 Probiotics fight infection naturally.
-For additional information consult our research page on probiotics which includes research on its value in over 200 conditions, many of which are infection-related.
+For additional information consult our research page on probiotics, which includes research on its value in over 200 conditions, many of which are infection-related.

-Black Seed (Nigella Sativa): A 2010 study published in the Saudi Journal of Gastroenterology titled, "Comparative study of Nigella Sativa and triple therapy in eradication of Helicobacter Pylori in patients with non-ulcer dyspepsia", found that a dose of only 2 grams of black seed (Nigella Sativa) in combination with an acid blocker was about as effective (67%) as triple therapy (which includes an acid blocker, and two antibiotics) in treating H. pylori infection.
+Black Seed (Nigella Sativa): A 2010 study published in the Saudi Journal of Gastroenterology, titled "Comparative study of Nigella Sativa and triple therapy in eradication of Helicobacter Pylori in patients with non-ulcer dyspepsia," found that a dose of only 2 grams of black seed (Nigella Sativa) in combination with an acid blocker was about as effective (67%) as triple therapy (which includes an acid blocker and two antibiotics) in treating H. pylori infection.
 Black seed has been studied to have value in a wide range of conditions.
 Consult our black seed database page for more information.

-In addition to these solutions, please consult our growing Helicobacter pylori research page which includes over 50 studied natural, evidence-based interventions, including possible problem substances such as aspirin which may cause underlying damage to the mucosal lining of the digestive tract, producing conditions that lead to the opportunistic overgrowth of "bad" bacteria such as H. pylori.
+In addition to these solutions, please consult our growing Helicobacter pylori research page, which includes over 50 studied natural, evidence-based interventions, including possible problem substances such as aspirin, which may cause underlying damage to the mucosal lining of the digestive tract, producing conditions that lead to the opportunistic overgrowth of "bad" bacteria such as H. pylori.

-Lastly, for additional information on the increasing rise of antibiotic resistant bacteria, and alternatives to conventional treatment suggested by the growing evidence base, consult the following articles:
+Lastly, for additional information on the increasing rise of antibiotic resistant bacteria and alternatives to conventional treatment suggested by the growing evidence base, consult the following articles: